1973–74 Memphis Tams season

 The 1973–74 Memphis Tams season was the second and final season of the Memphis Tams under that name and fourth overall season of American Basketball Association basketball out in Memphis, as well as the seventh overall season of play when including the three seasons of play while out in New Orleans as the New Orleans Buccaneers.
 After the previous season had mercifully ended, doubt was put into play on whether the Tams would even stay in Memphis at all, as not only were the phone lines cut off from communication with the Tams organization, but the team's offices were closed during the offseason period as well.
-Charlie Finley tried to sell the team during this time, with a Rhode Island group being in discussion with Finley, but nothing ultimately came through from that; Finley subsequently dealt with a heart ailment for most of the summer as well, which arose a serious problem for the ABA, particular with making schedules for the teams since they weren't even sure if the Tams were going to actually play this season by that point in time.
-The league's attempts to reach out to Finley finally came through by late August, with the schedules for the entire ABA being released properly on August 25 - just over a month before the season was officially due to start.
+Charlie Finley tried to sell the team during this time, with a Rhode Island group being in discussion with Finley, but nothing ultimately came through from that; Finley subsequently dealt with a heart ailment for most of the summer as well, which arose a serious problem for the ABA, particularly with making schedules for the teams since they weren't even sure if the Tams were going to actually play this season by that point in time.
+The league's attempts to reach out to Finley finally came through by late August, with the schedules for the entire ABA being released properly on August 25 — just over a month before the season was officially due to start.
 The Tams hired Butch van Breda Kolff to coach the team on September 11, two days before the Tams' first preseason game began.
 The team ultimately floundered this season, losing 63 games in the process (which was the worst record an ABA team had to end a season at the time).
 They finished 9th in points scored per game, at 101.2, while finishing 8th in points allowed at 108.2 per game.
 At one point in the season (November 29-December 21), they lost 13 straight games, with a 12-game losing streak occurring later in the year.
 Their best winning streak lasted a total of only 2 games long, which they did four different times.
 After the season concluded, the league took over operations of the team from Finley.
 On July 17, 1974, Mike Storen (who was the ABA's commissioner during this season), funk/soul/disco singer Isaac Hayes, and businessmen Avron Fogelman and Kemmons Wilson bought the team, rebranding the team as the Memphis Sounds.